bon-qi/nerf/preprocess_data/README.md

 ```

-To install on Windows, please download the `.exe` installer from the [official website](https://colmap.github.io/install.html).
+To install on Windows, please download the `.exe` installer from the [official website](https://colmap.github.io/install.html) and set it into your `PATH`.

 The, install `ffmpeg` for your computer with
 ```